ysyk2021/the-power-of-gratitude-how-to-cultivate-a-joyful-and-fulfilling-life/src/chapter-3-3.md

-Chapter: Strategies for Staying Consistent and Making Gratitude a Habit
+Strategies for Staying Consistent and Making Gratitude a Habit
 =======================================================================

 In this chapter, we will explore effective strategies for staying consistent with gratitude practice and making it a habit in our daily lives.
 By implementing these strategies, we can cultivate a joyful and fulfilling life infused with the power of gratitude.